theobald-software/theobald-software.github.io/content/_en/xtract-universal/logging/logging-access-via-http.md

 All Theobald Software products log all steps performed on a system to log files.
 The logs can be found in the product directory: e.g.,: `C:\Program Files\XtractUniversal\logs`.

-The XU Server allows accessing the different meta data and logging information through HTTP / HTTPS.
+The XU Server allows accessing the different meta data and logging information through web service (HTTP / HTTPS).
 Make sure to use the correct URL.
 The correct URL can be found in your Xtract Universal [web server settings](../server/server-settings#web-server).

 {: .box-note }